 Voted the seventh-safest city in the world by global data website Numbeo, Dubai is a great place to bring up children.

 As a rule of thumb, the further away the sea, the cheaper the rent.
+Across the board, both rent and sales prices are on the rise - but an oversupply in recent years means many areas are cheaper than they once were.

 With so many districts on offer, it can be hard to choose, so The National has collated some options for you.
 Here are five fantastic areas in Dubai in which to raise children.